kevinrichey/krbase/hello.md

 ## Naming Conventions

-Types - structs, unions, enums, typedefs
-: `PascalCase`

-Values - variables, parameters, functions, struct & union members : `lower_snake_case`.
-: Use array notation (`type varname[]`) for passing array parameters.
+- Identifiers and tags use `lower_snake_case`.
+- Typedefs in `PascalCase`.

-Constants, Enumerations, Preprocessor symbols & macros : `UPPER_SNAKE_CASE`
+- Constants, Enumerations, Preprocessor symbols in `UPPER_SNAKE_CASE`.
-: Enumerations prefixed by module or enum type name.
+- Enumerations prefixed by module or enum type name.
-: Macro parameters are upper case with trailing underscore: `VAR_`
+- Macro parameters are upper case with trailing underscore: `VAR_`

-Modules
-: Types and functions that work together.
-: Module names are UpperCamelCase.
-: Module abbreviations are 3 to 4 letters uppercase.
-: Functions names in a module are prefixed with module abbreviation, as `MOD_function()`.

 ## Function and Type Abbreviations